-One of the best ways a parent can educate and get their child involved in money at an early age, is to set up a custodial investing account.
+One of the best ways a parent can educate and get their child involved in money at an early age, is to set up a custodial investment account.

-Sometimes referred to as a UTMA/UGMA (Uniform Transfers/Gifts to Minors Act), is a brokerage account for investing created by a parent or custodian that belongs to a minor child.
+Sometimes referred to as a UTMA/UGMA (Uniform Transfers/Gifts to Minors Act), these are custodial brokerage accounts for investing created by a parent or custodian that belongs to a minor child.

-These accounts are commonly used to transfer wealth, hold college savings, or use as a place to collect financial gifts from friends and family for celebrations like birthdays.
+These custodial stock accounts are commonly used to transfer wealth, hold college savings, or use as a place to collect financial gifts from friends and family for celebrations like birthdays.

-As I think about how I used to squander away my birthday money, I can only wish my parents had placed those funds into an account and enabled me to learn about investing alongside them.
+As I think about how I used to squander away my birthday money, I can only wish my parents had placed those funds into a custodial investment account and taught me how to invest alongside them.

-A custodial investing account is an opportunity to teach children about the stock market and why it’s wise to keep assets there over a traditional savings account.
+A custodial investment account is an opportunity to teach children about the stock market and keep assets in a traditional savings account.

-Not only does it teach kids about investing, but it can allow them to start investing as early as possible, giving them even more time to build wealth.
+Not only does it teach kids about custodial investment accounts, but it can allow them to start investing as early as possible, giving them even more time to build wealth.
 Imagine if you had an extra 10-20 years to build wealth?

-There are a few key things to know about a custodial investing account.
+There are a few key things to know about how a custodial investment account works.